Rabbit1010/Zebrafish-Project/README.md

 ```
 193 mL water + 7 mL Tricaine + 120~150 uL Isoflurane
 ```
-* Use micro-pipette for Isoflurane!
+* Use micro-pipette for Isoflurane.
+Wrong concentration would very likely to kill the fish.
 * Wait around several minutes for the fish to enter stage 4 anesthesia.
 * For more information please refer to the [paper](https://www.ncbi.nlm.nih.gov/pubmed/20807039)